Oklahoma’s unique art, symbolism and heritage are interwoven in this one-of-a-kind State Capitol interior restoration.

-Oklahoma boasts one of the most unusual and intriguing histories of any American state, and this special heritage will be celebrated and preserved for future generations through FSB’s restoration of the Oklahoma State Capitol Building.
-A companion project to FSB’s successful design and placement of a dome on top of the Capitol Building in 2002, the interior restoration provides badly-needed mechanical system upgrades, space reallocation, structural repairs and cosmetic improvements to the decaying structure, which was originally completed in 1917.
+Oklahoma boasts one of the most unusual and intriguing histories of any American state, and this special heritage will be honored and preserved for future generations through FSB’s restoration of the Oklahoma State Capitol Building.
+A companion project to FSB’s successful design and placement of a dome on top of the Capitol Building in 2002, the interior restoration provided badly-needed mechanical system upgrades, space reallocation, structural repairs and cosmetic improvements to the decaying structure, which was originally completed in 1917.
 For this one-of-a-kind design-build project, we have partnered with Manhattan Construction.

-The most significant change to the structure during this interior restoration project is the transformation of the lower level into the primary public entrance.
-Visitors now step into an expanded and completely redesigned Capitol museum.
+The most significant change to the structure was the transformation of the lower level into the primary public entrance, where visitors will step into an expanded and completely redesigned Capitol museum.
 The museum includes 18 rotating art exhibition areas, located within designated North, East and Governor’s galleries.
 Each gallery features an element from Oklahoma’s state flag, whose symbols celebrate the high ideals and peace between its Native American and European settlers.
 Exhibit areas will provide a place to showcase works by Oklahoma artists.

 Relocating the main entrance to the lower level also alleviates a major irritant for visitors, as the previous public entrance was small, not easily accessible for people with disabilities, and often created a bottleneck.
 New legislative offices and conference rooms resulted in a more efficient layout for office space and an enhanced functional ability for its employees.
 The restoration repurposed and modernized approximately 650 offices, along with the Oklahoma House and Senate legislative chambers.